3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 You may have heard different information about Medicaid eligibility and life insurance.
-Frankly, a lot of the stuff you read on the internet is inaccurate.
+Frankly, much of the stuff you read on the internet is inaccurate.

 The quick answer to everything: it really depends on your situation.
-However, we have helped many Medicaid recipients obtain life insurance, and I am sure we can help you out, too.
+However, we have helped many Medicaid recipients obtain life insurance and keep their Medicaid eligibility.
+I am sure we can help you out, too.

 It’s important to stress that we are not lawyers and recommend you consult a lawyer in your state for any specific information regarding the laws in your state.

 Here is what we will discuss.
-We start with a discussion about Medicaid and then lead into how Medicaid eligibility affects life insurance ownership.
+We start with a discussion about the Medicaid program and then lead into how Medicaid eligibility affects life insurance ownership.
+We then discuss 3 life insurance options that will not affect your Medicaid eligibility.

 Let’s start off and discuss Medicaid.
-Skip ahead if you already have a solid understanding of Medicaid.
+Skip ahead if you already have a solid understanding of the Medicaid program.

 What Is Medicaid?

-Medicaid is a state-administered program designed to assist and provide low-income adults, children, women, the elderly, and those who are disabled with health coverage.
+Medicaid is a state-administered program designed to assist and provide health coverage for low-income adults, children, women, the elderly, and the disabled.

 However, it is more than healthcare coverage.
-Consider these programs administered by Medicaid (depends on the state):
+Consider these programs administered by Medicaid (depending on the state):

 (1) Autism services